IDoCodingStuffs/python-doodles/freeform-log.md

 ### 1 AM
 Realized I was using the wrong dimension for channel unsqueeze.
 Fixed that, which should enable me to use resampling instead of resizing tomorrow.

+### 10 AM
+Got a cool finding: `RSNACervicalSpineFracture` from 2022 has segmentation data.
+Can be repurposed for lumbar probably.